openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 -------------------
 A tool will be created and integrated into the Open edX test / build systems that will examine all Django models in the project and ensure that they have PII annotations.
 It is acknowledged that this tool will not handle all cases where PII is stored, but represents an effort to enforce best practices on the majority of places where PII is stored in the Open edX ecosystem.

 This tool may take the form of a test run inside the project which looks at all installed apps and their models for docstrings containing PII.
 Given that this list will contain many third party packages we will also need to maintain a list of packages and models that will not be checked, as well as a list of PII stored in those packages / models.
-These lists will need to be hand maintained by the developers adding or modifying packages.
+These lists will need to be hand maintained by the developers adding or modifying packages, though the tooling may assist by generating a list of packages that need to be vetted.
 This mechanism will also allow the rollout of the annotations to take place over time.

+The tool's output will optionally include a report of the repository's annotation percentage along with details of which models are not covered.
+This will allow us to track and prioritize the annotization process.

+The tool will also optionally verify the presence of a `openedx.yaml` file in the top level of the repository and verify that it's `oep-30` dictionary is appropriate.

 Documentation Tooling
 ---------------------